About CAIRSSThe Centre for AI Robotics in Space Sustainability

 computer vision algorithms map eye movements to robotic actions, while

-equipment maintenance or scientific sample handling.
-By combining human-centric
+streamline tasks like equipment maintenance or scientific sample handling.
+By

 Centre for AI Robotics in Space